Etejerina/a-walk-in-python/day_5.md

   File "<stdin>", line 2, in <module>
 ```

-As we said above, we have iterate the function with a for loop and we are in the excat same scenario as before, but if we do this...
+As we said above, we have iterate the function with a for loop and we are in the exact same scenario as before, but if we do this...

 ```python
 a_generator = infinite_sequence()